 Suggestions

-Complete the truncated sentence and list specific concrete actions (e.g., 'freeze/unfreeze layers, adjust learning rates, evaluate on new domain data, apply domain adaptation').
+Complete the truncated sentence and list specific concrete actions (e.g., 'freeze/unfreeze layers, adjust learning rates, apply domain-specific fine-tuning, evaluate transfer performance').

-Replace the generic boilerplate 'Use when appropriate context detected' with explicit trigger conditions (e.g., 'Use when the user mentions fine-tuning, transfer learning, adapting a pre-trained model, domain adaptation, or retraining on a new dataset').
+Replace the generic 'Use when appropriate context detected' with explicit trigger conditions (e.g., 'Use when the user mentions fine-tuning, transfer learning, adapting a pre-trained model like BERT/ResNet/GPT to a new task or dataset, or domain adaptation').

 | Dimension | Reasoning | Score |